th2018/2024_ID_WQ/thermal_buffer_by_year/readme.md

-Amplitude vs Water Year for each Site
+multiple_stations.ipynb: Amplitude vs Water Year for each Site